nipunasahanmahaliyana/nipunasahanmahaliyana/README.md

 ## About Me

 - 👀 I'm interested in exploring new technologies and contributing to innovative projects.
-- 🌱 Currently learning Netwotking, IoT and Machine Learning.
+- 🌱 Currently learning Networking, IoT and Machine Learning.
 - 💞️ Open to collaborating on projects that involve Networking and IoT.
 - 😄 Pronouns: He/Him..
 - 🎓 Information Technology (IT) Honors student